6. Local development with rover dev

 Up next

 We have everything we need to get started on our changes!
-Let's turn our focus back to that dream that connects data between a recipe and some recommended playlists to set the mood.
-For this, we'll need to dive into the architecture and how the handles coordination across .
+Let's turn our focus back to that dream that connects data between a listing and its reviews.
+For this, we'll need to dive an essential piece in the process of coordinating data across : entities.

 Previous